 There are other times, too, when we face a real crisis that threatens to crush us.
 We lose our job without warning.
 We become sick or someone close to us becomes sick.
 A friend or family member dies and leaves us alone for the first time in our lives.

 Faced with tests people respond in different ways: falling into depression, feeling angry, or even questioning how Allah could allow this to happen to us.
-“What have we done to deserve this?” we ask.
+“What have we done to deserve this?”

 We read in the Quran what means: